truecaller/react-native-sdk/README.md

                     if(TruecallerSDK.getInstance().isUsable()){
                     TruecallerSDK.getInstance().getUserProfile((FragmentActivity) getCurrentActivity());
                     }
-      //For One-Tap implementation : The isUsable method would return true incase the truecaller app is installed and logged in else it will return false.
+      //For One-Tap implementation : The isUsable method would return true incase where the truecaller app is installed and logged in else it will return false.
       //For Full-Stack implementation : The isUsable method would always return true as now the SDK can be used to verify both truecaller and non-truecaller users

                } else {